hhjfdkl/Pi-Project/README.md

 7/12/25 : Only conducted the basic set up.
 I'll document any future changes or tinkering on this Pi here.
 - Enabled monitoring, set up the dashboard.
 - Clock was out of sync.
 Corrected through `timedatectl` on Pi and in `System > Date & Time` in OMV
 - Pi-Hole installation next?
-Will need a different port than OMV
+Will need to use a different port than OMV to avoid conflicts